-Even if you are in good health, you should check your blood pressure regularly; high blood pressure has virtually no symptoms.
-However, recent data indicates that in Australia 32% of men and 27% of women suffer from high blood pressure.
+High blood pressure has virtually no symptoms, and recent data indicates that in Australia 32% of men and 27% of women suffer from high blood pressure.
+This makes it more important than ever that you are checking your blood pressure regularly.

 Blood pressure that is high over a long time is one of the main risk factors for heart disease and uncontrolled high blood pressure can lead to a heart attack or stroke.
 The medical name for high blood pressure over a long period of time is hypertension.